Wing Park Golf Course: History

-Wing Park was named for William H. Wing, a decedent of the Wing family who moved to Elgin in 1846.
+Wing Park was named for William H. Wing, a descendent of the Wing family who moved to Elgin in 1846.
 Wing was a successful attorney and donated 121.5 acres of this estate to Elgin for use as a public park in 1902.
-The park officially opened to the public on August 2, 1903, and was split between land that had been used for farming and land that covered in native woods.
+The park officially opened to the public on August 2, 1903, and was split between land that had been used for farming and land that was covered in native woods.
 The park remained relatively undeveloped until 1907, when the Elgin and Belvidere Electric Company extended to State Street, four blocks east of the park.
-Among this plans was the construction of the Wing Park Golf Course.
+Among this plan was the construction of the Wing Park Golf Course.
 Elgin hired Bendelow, who staked the Wing Park course in only one day, and the course was built in two months at a cost of $1,250.
 The course was simple, but was primarily intended to be playable to beginning golfers.
-The course featured parallel fairways, small greens, and incorporated the natural terrain into course design.
+The course featured parallel fairways, small greens, and incorporated the natural terrain into the course design.
 When Wing Park Golf Course opened on September 5, 1908, Elgin became the smallest city in the country with a public golf course.

-The Wing Park Golf Club was established on September 14, 1912 with eighty-eight charter members.
+The Wing Park Golf Club was established on September 14, 1912, with 88 charter members.
 They purchased the property across from the course entrance and built a club house the next year.
 The club house was an American Craftsman bungalow with a veranda facing the course.
 The club sold an additional 200 memberships for $25 each.
 By 1921, Wing Park was so successful that Elgin had to ban non-residents from playing the course on weekends.
 Non-residents still flocked to the field, prompting Elgin in the mid-1920s to impose a fifty cent fee to residents and a dollar fee for non-residents to further increase availability to residents.
 In 1926, plans were made to buy and adjacent property and convert Wing Park to an 18-hole course, but these were halted by the Great Depression.
 It was listed on the National Register of Historic Places on February 18, 2009.
 The property was the Highlighted Property of the Week when the National Park Service released its weekly list of February 27, 2009.
 Today, it is the second-oldest extant golf course in Illinois (next to Jackson Park), and the oldest to retain its original conformation.